dompainter/Australia-Advisor/README.md

 - `npm run test` to execute tests using Mocha

 ### Check it out

 Site has been deployed using Netlify: https://australia-advisor.netlify.com/

+### TODO

+- [ ] Carousel functionality - Add next/previous buttons to scroll tiles, rather than using browser scroll and tab indexes
+- [ ] Featured list - Fetch content from the featured API end point and populate a static list of items below the carousel
+- [ ] Component testing - Increase test coverage for components

 Project stubbed from https://github.com/dompainter/dms